 Introduction to Italian Culture and Language, 3 credit hrs.
 The course uses diverse cultural media to help students understand and interact with the culture around them.
 Instructor: Claudia Cremasco.

 Methods VI/VIII, 3 credit hrs.
 This course provides students with a historical, analytical and theoretical framework to understand their new surroundings.
 Instructor: Scott Schlimgen.

 Wall Walk Workshop

 Students in this program will participate in an exclusive, international design seminar and laboratory: The Wall Walk Workshop.
 The workshop brings together design students from select schools for special site visits, a prestigious lecture series and a 3-day design charette with a diverse group of Italian and American peers.

-Visit the dynamic city of Naples, one of the Europe’s great cultural capitals, and explore the streets, houses, baths and monuments of ancient Pompeii, preserved by the eruption of mount Vesuvius in 79 AD.
+Visit the dynamic city of Naples, one of the Europe’s great cultural capitals, and explore the streets, houses, baths and monuments of ancient Herculaneum & Pompeii, preserved by the eruption of mount Vesuvius in 79 AD.

 Tivoli Day Trip

 This day-trip will take you to the nearby town of Tivoli, to visit the city-sized ruins of Hadrian’s Villa, the grand Villa D’Este, whose gardens and fountains define Renaissance landscape design and Richard Meier’s striking contemporary Jubilee Church.